punkforpez/dotfiles/README.md

-# Dotfiles for Arch
+# Arch Linux Dotfiles
 ![Arch Linux](i3.png)

 ## Included in this repo:
-I try to keep this as distro-agnostic as possible but there will be some changes needed.
-Especially when switching out of major distro types (rpm, apt, etc).
+Mainly my entire configuration for Arch Linux.

+In the past this has been a dedicated Manjaro repo but I decided to switch everything back to Arch Linux.
+Although this will mean that the files here will still be as distro-agnostic as possible, just leaning more heavily towards Arch and it's derivatives.
+An example would be found in the Arch heavy aliases used in .zshrc.

+## A Note on Gruvbox
+I recently made the switch to a bastardized version of the Gruvbox theme.
+A few things have been added out of context into my overall desktop, including the differing colors in i3status.
+These are true to the Gruvbox palette, just not in the fashion they were intended.

+## Summary of Files
-* ~/bin and ~/scripts
+* ~/bin
-* zsh
+* zshrc
-* irssi
+* irssi configuration
-* tmux
+* tmux config
 * Termite terminal (w/ gruvbox theme)
-* i3 / i3status
+* i3 / i3status (gruvbox)
 * vim (gruvbox)
 * Xresources (gruvbox)